nicola-masarone/lpc1769-projects/lpc1769_step_motor_simple/README.md

   <img src="pic/calc_5.png" width=115/>
 </p>

 If you want to change the speed profile, you can choose different values for the acceleration, the minimum speed and the length of the vector.
-Obviously, everything must be calibrated on the real mechanics of use of the stepper motor.
+Naturally, everything must be calibrated on the real mechanics of use of the stepper motor.